Cardio-AI/cmr-las-phase2phase-analysis/docs/Data.md

 ### Structure

-The project uses one data-root folder, which should at least contain a folder ´´´lax´´´ with the cine CMR files.
+The project uses one data-root folder, which should at least contain a folder  ```lax ``` with the cine CMR files.
 Additionally, the folder can contain a csv file for splitting the data **df_kfold.csv** and one with the groundtruth keyframe annotations.

  ```